This Article on “Spousal Rape” is written by Anchal Kushwah pursuing BBA.LL.B from ISBR Law College.

 This article mainly highlights the loopholes in the law of marital rape pertaining of which several women have been suffering from so much of mental and physical agony.
 And, also it will highlight the evolution of cases of marital rape from 1890.

 Humanity stands on two pillars, men and women both and they should have equal importance in each other’s life.
 Is this just exist in books or of words of a society?
 There are a number of people who don’t provide equal rights to either of them and especially to women.
 In most cases, women have been subjected to a lot of humiliation by men and society.
 Indeed, rape is one of the apt examples to prove their atrocities and outrage against the dignity of any woman.
 The offence of rape is one of the most gruesome and heinous crimes that anybody can commit.
-As we all know, from the ancient time women are considered as material of pleasure.
+As we all know, from ancient time women are considered as material of pleasure.
 Pertaining to which there subsist 3,78,277 cases which dealt with crimes against women across the country reported in the year 2018.
 We have so many other things to portray the poor condition of women across our country one of which is a patriarchal society and their framework to administer all the Indian families constantly and then considering a woman as a non-essential part of the family and never let them raise their voice whenever they feel any injustice in their family, because as per their sense when a women raise her voice for the justice it will bring shame to their family.
 In this article, the researcher has exemplified the exceptions which are enshrined under the S. 375 of Indian Penal Code pertaining to which all the cases under marital rape is a non-criminalized crime.
 In other words, this article will highlight the loopholes in the law structure as a result of which ‘marital rape is not a rape’.
-In this article, the researcher will also give some prominence on the impact of providing exceptions in S. 375 of Indian Penal Code.
+In this article, the researcher will also give some prominence on the impact of providing exceptions in S. 375 of the Indian Penal Code.

 EXCEPTION PROVIDED IN S. 375 OF IPC

-The Indian Penal Code (‘IPC’) in §375 criminalizes the offence of rape.
+The Indian Penal Code (‘IPC’) in §375 criminalizes the offense of rape.
 It is an expansive definition that includes both sexual intercourse and other sexual penetration such as oral sex within the definition of ‘rape’.
 Moreover, in Exception 2, it excludes the availability of this section in all those cases in which a sexual assault is dealt with between a husband and wife or any married couple.
 Thus, a wife under Indian law does not have any cause of action under criminal law if a husband rapes her.

 1. So, the two Exceptions under the S.375 that were provided in our Indian law are as follows;